Altamura Man

 The Altamura Man is a fossil of the genus Homo discovered in 1993 in a karst sinkhole in the Lamalunga Cave near the city of Altamura, Italy.

-Remarkably well preserved but covered in a thick layer of calcite taking the shape of cave popcorn the find was left in situ in order to avoid damage.
+Remarkably well preserved but covered in a thick layer of calcite, taking the shape of cave popcorn, the find was left in situ in order to avoid damage.
 Research during the following twenty years was based mainly on the documented on-site observations.
 Consequently, experts remained reluctant to agree on a conclusive age nor was there consensus on the species it belonged to.

 Only after a fragment of the right scapula (shoulder blade) was retrieved was it possible to produce an accurate dating of the individual, an analysis and diagnostic of its morphological features, and a preliminary paleogenetic characterization.
 In a 2015 paper published in the Journal of Human Evolution, it was announced that the fossil was a Neanderthal, and dating of the calcite has revealed that the bones are between 128,000 and 187,000 years old.

-Altamura Man is one of the most complete Paleolithic skeletons ever to be discovered in Europe as "even the bones inside the nose are still there" and as of 2016 it represents the oldest sample of Neanderthal DNA to have been sequenced successfully.
+Altamura Man is one of the most complete Paleolithic skeletons ever to be discovered in Europe as "even the bones inside the nose are still there"; as of 2016, it represents the oldest sample of Neanderthal DNA to have been sequenced successfully.

-Characteristics

 Discovery

 The skull was discovered in October 1993 by speleologists of CARS (Centro Altamurano Ricerche Speleologiche) in the cave of Lamalunga in Altamura, Italy.
-While exploring the cave the researchers stumbled upon a 10 m deep karst sinkhole, formed by the action of running water on limestone.
+While exploring the cave, the researchers stumbled upon a 10 m deep karst sinkhole, formed by the action of running water on limestone.
 The sinkhole merges into a tunnel about 60 m long in which they found the Altamura Man incorporated into the calcium carbonate concretions that had formed by water dribbling down the cave walls.
 The finding was reported to researchers at the University of Bari.

-The remaining skeleton is in an excellent state of preservation.
-Unaffected by weather and disarticulation (dispersion of skeletal structure by scavengers) the calcite preserved the bones but it also covers them to a great extent.
-It was thought that excavating the remains would cause irreparable damage and thus the bones have remained in situ for over twenty seven years since their modern discovery.

-Morphology
+Fossil morphology and left in place

-The fossilized skull of a 35-year-old adult male displays the anthropological features of the hypodigm of Homo neanderthalensis who lived during the Middle-Upper Pleistocene between 170,000 and 130,000 BP.
+The fossilized skull of an adult male displays the anthropological features of the hypodigm of Homo neanderthalensis who lived during the Middle-Upper Pleistocene between 170,000 and 130,000 BP.
 Yet a number of phenetic peculiarities exist, such as the shape of the brow ridges, the relative dimension of the mastoids and the general architecture of the cranial vault, which according to the research team of the Sapienza University of Rome support accepted speciation chronology.
 "It shows archaic traits, making the Altamura Man a sort of morphological bridge between the previous human species such as Homo heidelbergensis and the Neanderthals".